jxnprince/lyricsAPI/README.md

 •Your terminal should read `Enter the URL you were redirected to: `

-•Paste the previously copied Google URL.
+•Paste the previously copied Google URL into your terminal and submit.

+•You can now close the browser window.

 •If you do not have anything currently playing in Spotify you will get an error: `TypeError: 'NoneType' object is not subscriptable`.
 If you come across this error the process with automatically cancel.
 Be sure to have a track playing before running the script.